Lampasas District Court and County Court Plan

 8.5 Removal from The Court Appointed List

 An attorney shall be removed from the appointment list in the event that the District and/or County judge who hear criminal matters determine that good cause exists to remove an attorney from said list(s).
-An attorney shall be removed from the appointment list in the event that a majority of the District and/or County judges who hear criminal matters determine that the attorney has failed to meet the qualifications of § 8.2 and § 8.3 herein.
+An attorney shall be removed from the appointment list in the event that the District and/or County judge who hear criminal matters determine that the attorney has failed to meet the qualifications of § 8.2 and § 8.3 herein.

 (a) Failing on two or more occasions to contact or interview clients in a timely manner as required by CCP § 26.04(j)(1) and P § Sec.
 7 herein;